 -Don’t boil things made with gelatin.
-That can make the gelatin lose its efficacy.
+High heat can make the gelatin lose its efficacy.

 -Some people prefer to use sheet gelatin, claiming it has no odor and the gel sets finer.
 Another advantage is there’s also no chance of undissolved granules when using sheet gelatin.